PhotonVision/photonvision/docs/source/docs/quick-start/quick-configure.md

 When using an Orange Pi 5 with an OV9782 teams will usually change the following settings.
 For more info on object detection settings please review {ref}`this<docs/objectDetection/about-object-detection:About Object Detection>`.

 - Resolution:
-  - Resolutions larger than 640x640 may not result in any more accurate detection and may lower {ref}`performance<docs/objectDetection/about-object-detection:Letterboxing>`.
+  - Resolutions higher than 640x640 may not result in any higher detection accuracy and may lower {ref}`performance<docs/objectDetection/about-object-detection:Letterboxing>`.
 - Confidence:
-  - 0.75 - 0.95 Depending on if you want detection of warn game pieces or low false positives.
+  - 0.75 - 0.95 Lower values are fpr detecting warn game pieces or less ideal game pieces.
+Higher for less warn, more ideal game pieces.
 - White Balance Temperature:
   - Adjust this to achieve better color accuracy.
 This may be needed to increase confidence.
 - Set arducam specific camera type selector to OV9782